Likelihood ratio test for structural changes in factor models: Monte Carlo simulations

-Table \ref{power_mean_shift_change_increase_samples_dd} shows power when mean change between pre- and post-break factors.
-The pre-break factors are equal to the original pre-break factors minus a constant and the post-break factors are equal to the original post-break factors adding the same constant, i.e., $\tilde{F}_1=F_1-d$ and $\tilde{F}_2=F_2-d$, where $F_1$ and $F_2$ are the original factors and $d$ is a constant.
-We set $r_0=2$, $d=0.2$, $u_t\sim N(0,1-\rho^2)$ and the permissible break dates are from $0.15T$ to $0.85T$.
-It is remarkable that all test statistics have almost no power under this type of break except the LR$_m$ test.
-The power of the LR$_m$ test increases as $N$ and $T$ increase, confirming the consistency of our tests.
+Table \ref{power_mean_shift_change_increase_samples_dd} shows the power when the factors undergo a mean change.
+The factors are generated in the same way as above, except that we add a constant to the post-break factors, i.e., $\tilde{F}_1=F_1$ and $\tilde{F}_2=F_2+d$, where $F_1$ and $F_2$ are the original factors and $d$ is a constant.
+We set $r_0=2$, $d=0.5$, $u_t\sim N(0,1-\rho^2)$.
+It is remarkable that all of the test statistics have power under this type of break.
+Unsurprisingly, LR$_m$ is the most powerful statistic under this DGP.